kashida/ir2js/LANGUAGE.md

 Two concective `#`s introduces an anonymous function.
 Later we describe anonymous functions which take parameters.
-Simple `#` can be used for any parenthesized expression if the indented block has only one line.
+Simple `#` can be used for any parenthesized sub-expression if the indented block has only one line.

 ```